dimraven/prototype/README.md

 How does it work
 ----------------
-Let's look at the Lua side for the moment before examining the how it integrates via C++.
+Let's look at the non-library code for the moment before examining the how it integrates via C++.
 Lets assume that we have a C++ class called "Player".
 Using that class as a base class we've decided to prototype an new AI player class.

 The Player class looks like this on the C++ side: